Rubin-unige/ros_tutorial/README.md

 - *Selecting the Turtle*

 The user is prompted to select a turtle (either `turtle1` or `turtle2`).
-If an invalid input is provided, the program will ask the user to enter a valid turtle name.
+If an invalid input is provided, the program will re-prompt the user until a valid turtle name is entered

 ```cpp
 std::cout << "Enter the turtle you want to control (turtle1 or turtle2): ";